||chapter two ||

 For anyone who has traveled long distances, it is natural to get tired.
 It is also natural to visit the deity after taking shelter, bath and with proper dress.
 As soon as he came to Shirdi he met Laxman Krishnaji Noolkar, a sub judge.
 Noolkar told him that Baba is coming with his devotees towards Sathewada and that he should immediately have Baba’s darshan.
 He suggested dhooli darshan.

-li darshan is mentioned in the life history of Bhagavan Ramana Maharshi.
+This subject of dhooli darshan is mentioned in the life history of Bhagavan Ramana Maharshi.
 Writer of “Ramana Smaranamrutam”, Sri Gurram Subbaramayya once visited Aruanchalam for Bhagavan’s darshan..
 Bhagavan, for whom nothing is unknown, asked, “Why are you late?
 The train arrived long back.
 Did you stop elsewhere?”
 Subbaramayya replied, “Yes, Bhagavan!
 We met a devotee on the way who suggested that we complete our bath etc and then visit Bhagavan.
 We were late because of that.”
 With his eyes sparkling and a smile on his face, Bhagavan replied, “Don’t you know?
 Devotees can come to me as they are.
 It is called dhooli darshan.”
 All the devotees, including Subbaramayya, were very happy.
 Just as a devotee is eager to have the darshan of his deity, the god is also equally eager to see the devotee.
 Perhaps, that could have been the import of dhooli darshan.

 Following Noolkar’s advice, Dabholkar rushed and fell at the feet of Baba.
 Tears began running down his eyes.
 He forgot all about hunger or thirst.
 All his senses stopped functioning.
 His entire being was immersed in sublime bliss.
 From an ordinary insect, Dabholkar was transformed into a colourful butterfly, by the mere touch of Baba’s feet.